Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: User Study: for Mid-Air Keyboard Adaptation

 ConBO showed promising overall performance but was less effective in the earliest iterations, primarily because the first few participants exhibited relatively poor performance during their initial trials.
 The fundamental challenge of ConBO is that it learns gradually across users.
 For the first few participants, the population model contains little information, so its search behavior resembles random exploration.
 Once enough participants are aggregated, however, the model improves steadily.
 This trend is evident when comparing the performance of early and later groups of participants: Group~1 (P1--3) = 0.37 (std = 0.12), Group~2 = 0.61 (std = 0.07), Group~3 = 0.59 (std = 0.19), and Group~4 = 0.63 (std = 0.04).
 These results clearly show that ConBO benefits from accumulating user data, but at the expense of initial participants who experience suboptimal adaptation.
 In contrast, \method does not suffer from this early-stage drawback, as its model is fully trained prior to deployment using synthetic users.
 The group-wise performances further illustrate this stability: Group~1 = 0.54 (std = 0.10), Group~2 = 0.56 (std = 0.12), Group~3 = 0.66 (std = 0.25), and Group~4 = 0.65 (std = 0.03).
-Thus, \method provides stronger early performance and avoids the cold-start problem observed in ConBO.
+Thus, \method provides better performance for the initial participants compared to ConBO.

-In conclusion, this study highlights the trade-offs between different strategies for leveraging prior knowledge in HILO.
-TAF is limited by finite priors and scalability concerns, ConBO improves gradually but suffers from early-user effectiveness, and \method combines the advantages of prior-based learning with scalable synthetic-user generation to achieve stronger early adaptation.
-These findings suggest that simulation-driven approaches such as \method offer a promising path toward scalable, generalizable, and efficient human-in-the-loop optimization for adaptive interfaces.
+To summarize, TAF is limited by finite priors and scalability concerns, ConBO improves gradually but suffers from early-user effectiveness, and \method combines the advantages of prior-based learning with scalable synthetic-user generation to achieve stronger early adaptation.